JLC2141/intro_to_cli/README.md

 command to recall where the documentation directory is.
 We see it present in the resources directory.

-The touch command was then run, providing the relative path to the documentation directory followed by the file name, as shown as the main solution when this section was first revealed:
+The `touch` command was then run, providing the relative path to the documentation directory followed by the file name, as shown as the solution at the top of this solution section when it was revealed:

 ```
 touch resources/documentation/test_file.txt
 ```

-Lastly, the ls command was run with the relative path to the documentation directory to confirm creation of the new file:
+Lastly, the `ls` command was run with the relative path to the documentation directory to confirm creation of the new file:

 ```
 ls resources/documentation